 Avoid Scratching Your Eye

 Accidents happen, so it’s best to be as cautious as possible!
-One of the most serious eye issues that makeup application can cause is a corneal abrasion.
+One of the most severe eye issues that makeup application can cause is a corneal abrasion.
 This often happens when using sharp objects to separate the eyelashes.
 It also can occur when attempting to apply makeup in a vehicle while it’s moving.

 Prevent Eye Infection